Fact Sheet: Billy Graham Library

 - A room dedicated to Ruth Bell Graham, daughter of missionaries to China and Billy Graham's wife and ministry partner

-- A reproduction of a portion of the Berlin Wall is included in one Library feature to highlight Graham’s spiritual impact in once communist-controlled countries in Eastern Europe
+- A reproduction of a portion of the Berlin Wall is included in one library feature to highlight Graham's spiritual impact on formerly communist-controlled countries in Eastern Europe

 - The Billy Graham Library is 40,000 square feet.

-- The Billy Graham Library will include a bookstore, Ruth’s Attic, and a cafe, The Graham Bros.
+- The Billy Graham Library includes a bookstore, Ruth's Attic, and a cafe, The Graham Bros.
 Dairy Bar.

 - A 60-foot grain silo frames the right side of the Library entrance, adding to the barn-styled building front.

-- The Billy Graham Library will be the repository for Billy Graham’s personal papers, including his correspondence, ministry records and sermon manuscripts.
+- The Billy Graham Library is the repository for Billy Graham's personal papers, including his correspondence, ministry records and sermon manuscripts.